llancruzz/llancruzz/README.md

 ### Hello There 🌎

-I'm Alan Cruz, a pending <strong>Full Stack Software Developer</strong> based in Ireland. ( Start: April / 2022 - End: April / 2023 )
+I'm Alan Cruz, a graduate <strong>Full Stack Software Developer</strong> based in Ireland. ( Start: April / 2022 - End: April / 2023 )

 Passionate <strong>Full Stack Software Developer</strong> in progress with a background in Business Administration, HR (Human Resources) and Accounting.